ledwmp/ifit_u_not-its_proviral/README.md

 18. Calculate length of sub-mRNA regions on CLIPped transcripts and compare to the same regions in all expressed mRNAs with custom python script.
 a. bed12_bed6_length_kde.py
-19. Perform saturation analysis with custom python script by testing peak recall on sub- sampled bams with CLIPper.
-a.
-Sub-sample 50% of bam, determine % of peaks that can be re-discovered with half of the input data.

 ## Ribosome profiling